Decapitation: Japan

 In Japan, decapitation was a common punishment, sometimes for minor offences.
 Samurai were often allowed to decapitate soldiers who had fled from battle, as it was considered cowardly.
 Decapitation was historically performed as the second step in seppuku (ritual suicide by disembowelment).
 After the victim had sliced his own abdomen open, another warrior would strike his head off from behind with a katana to hasten death and to reduce the suffering.
 The blow was expected to be precise enough to leave intact a small strip of skin at the front of the neck—to spare invited and honored guests the indelicacy of witnessing a severed head rolling about, or towards them; such an occurrence would have been considered inelegant and in bad taste.
 The sword was expected to be used upon the slightest sign that the practitioner might yield to pain and cry out—avoiding dishonor to him and to all partaking in the privilege of observing an honorable demise.
 As skill was involved, only the most trusted warrior was honored by taking part.
 In the late Sengoku period, decapitation was performed as soon as the person chosen to carry out seppuku had made the slightest wound to his abdomen.

 Decapitation (without seppuku) was also considered a very severe and degrading form of punishment.
 One of the most brutal decapitations was that of Sugitani Zenjubō (杉谷善住坊), who attempted to assassinate Oda Nobunaga, a prominent daimyō, in 1570.
 After being caught, Zenjubō was buried alive in the ground with only his head out, and the head was slowly sawn off with a bamboo saw by passers-by for several days (punishment by sawing; nokogiribiki (鋸挽き).
 These unusual punishments were abolished in the early Meiji era.
-A similar scene is described in the last page of James Clavell's book Shōgun.
+A similar scene is described in the last page of James Clavell's novel Shōgun.